 The following matters may be petitioned to the instructor:

-- To request to write the final examination for a class at a later time than formally scheduled (see Academic Regulation 8).
+2. To request to write the final examination for a class at a later time than formally scheduled (see Academic Regulation 8).

-3.2.2 – Submitting the Petition
+1.6.2 – Submitting the Petition

-3.2.3 – The Decision of the Instructor
+1.6.3 – Decision of the Instructor

 The instructor will normally give a reconsidered decision within 15 business days of receiving the additional information that the student has presented.

-3.2.4 – Appealing the Decision of the Instructor
+1.6.4 – Appealing the Decision of the Instructor

 The decision of the instructor regarding the petition to write the final examination at a later time than formally scheduled cannot be appealed.

-3.3 Petitions to the Associate Dean (Academic): Level 1
+1.7 – Petitions to the Associate Dean (Academic): Level 1

-3.3.1 Matters that may be Petitioned
+1.7.1 – Matters that may be Petitioned

-3.3.1.1 – To Add a Class after the Last Official Date for Adding Classes
+1.7.1.1 – To Add a Class after the Last Official Date for Adding Classes

 A petition to add a class late must clearly demonstrate the significant extenuating circumstances, beyond the student’s control, which prevented them from making the addition by the deadline, as indicated in the Faculty’s Sessional Dates.
-A medical certificate or other documentation that outlines how the personal extenuating circumstances hindered the student’s ability to add the class prior to the deadline should be provided with the petition.

 A petition to add a class late must have support from the Undergraduate Chair of the relevant department and from the class instructor.

 If the class was full prior to the deadline and a wait list existed for the class, the student must have been at or near the top of the wait list for the class in order for the petition to be considered.
+There must currently be seats available in the course.

-3.3.1.2 – To Drop a Class after the Last Official Date for Dropping Classes
+1.7.1.2 – To Drop a Class after the Last Official Date for Dropping Classes

 A petition to drop a class late must clearly demonstrate the significant extenuating circumstances, beyond the student’s control, which prevented them from dropping the class by the deadline, as indicated in the Faculty’s Sessional Dates.
 A medical certificate or other documentation that outlines how the personal extenuating circumstances hindered the student’s ability to drop the class prior to the deadline should be provided with the petition.

-Students may not appeal to drop a class in which there is a pending investigation of a departure from academic integrity, or a finding of a departure from academic integrity that has resulted in a failure in the class.
+Students may not petition to drop a class in which there is a pending investigation of a departure from academic integrity, or a finding of a departure from academic integrity that has resulted in a failure in the class.

 A petition to drop a class must be submitted within one year of the end of the term in which the class was offered.

-3.3.1.3 – To Request Aegrotat Standing in a Course
+1.7.1.3 – To Request Aegrotat Standing in a Course

 A petition for aegrotat standing must be submitted within one year of the end the term in which the class was offered.